 - Member of the VCCA National Judging Committee (1999-2012).
 Assisted in developing the VCCA Judging Manual and the revised VCCA Judging Forms.
 Assisted in establishing the VCCA Historic Preservation of Original Chevrolet Features (HPOCF) class and related judging procedures.

-- Membership in the following national clubs: VCCA, AACA, and CCI.
+- Membership in the following national clubs: VCCA and AACA.

 - Appraisals accepted museums, including the AACA Museum in Hershey, Pennsylvania, and other collections as donations/gifts.

 - Guest Speaker on Appraisals and Insurance for clubs and professional associations.

 - Fifteen-plus years claims and underwriting experience in the property and casualty insurance industry (1977-1992).

 - Supervised 16 Claims Representatives handling auto physical damage claims and no-fault personal injury claims with Liberty Mutual Insurance Company (1979-1981).